Project Guidelines and Application

 - When incorporating, ensure the manure is fully mixed into the soil using a full-width disturbance tillage tool

-- If manure is applied after crop harvest, a cover crop or a winter cereal crop (e.g., winter wheat) must be planted
+- If manure is applied after crop harvest, a cover crop or a winter cereal crop (e.g., winter wheat) must be planted to receive the highest funding rate

 Surface Application on Residue

-- If manure is applied after crop harvest, a cover crop or a winter cereal crop (e.g., winter wheat) must be planted
+- If manure is applied after crop harvest, a cover crop or a winter cereal crop (e.g., winter wheat) must be planted to receive the highest funding rate

 Ineligible Practices